greg-raven/grus/_posts/2012-09-25-the-california-coyote-vs-the-arizona-coyote.md

 7. The State Legislature spends $2 million to study how to better treat rabies and how to permanently eradicate the disease throughout the world.

-8. The Governor’s security agent is fired for not stopping the attack.
+8. The Governor's security agent is fired for not stopping the attack.
 The State spends $150,000 to hire and train a new agent with additional special training re: the nature of coyotes.

-9. PETA protests the coyote’s relocation and files a $5 million suit against the State.
+9. PETA protests the coyote's relocation and files a $5 million suit against the State.

 Arizona: